Dozens participate in "Get out the Vote" rally in Santa Maria - NewsChannel 3-12

 SANTA MARIA, Calif. - Thousands of women rallied in the nation's Capital and other U.S. Cities including Santa Maria.

-Dozens of people participated in the "Get out the Vote" rally hosted by the Women's March of Santa Maria Valley.
+Dozens of people participated in Santa Maria's "Get out the Vote" rally which was hosted by the Women's March of Santa Maria Valley.

 Several participants held signs as cars drove by near Central Plaza Park encouraging people to vote.